 As you know, the media not only play an immense role in setting the tone and priorities of all issues, they can assist you in spreading the word about your successes and help you recruit support for your programming.
-Rather than waiting for your local media (i.e., reporters, producers, editors) to learn about you through other channels, we encourage you to take the first steps in reaching out to them.
+Rather than waiting for your local media (such as reporters, producers, and editors) to learn about you through other channels, we encourage you to take the first steps in reaching out to them.